mollieswenson/mollieswenson/README.md

 # Aperture Science SDK

-This multi-page html [SDK guide](https://mollieswenson.github.io/aperture-science-sdk/) includes an overview, getting started, tutorials, sample applications, and an API reference.
+This multi-page html [SDK guide](https://mollieswenson.github.io/aperture-science-sdk/) teaches SDK users how to create, build, and securely deploy firmware to an embedded gateway device.
+It includes overview, getting started, tutorials, and line-by-line descriptions of the C-language code in the sample applications.
 It's written in Markdown and published using Mkdocs.

 <a href="https://mollieswenson.github.io/aperture-science-sdk"><img src="resources/aperture.PNG" style="box-shadow: 1px 1px 1px 1px grey;"/></a>